odea-project/qAlgorithms/report/discussion_tests.md

 to general expectations.

-The criteria of having close to one feature per bin, only counting bins that contain at least one feature, was additionally tested usingdata which was recorded during a highly unstable pressure profile in the LC.
+The criteria of having close to one feature per bin, only counting bins that contain at least one feature, was additionally tested using data which was recorded during a highly unstable pressure profile in the LC.
 It is assumed that this negatively effects all steps of data evaluation.
-This step was taken due to the previously used measurement now displaying a ratio close to one, which contradicted the previously observed behaviour.
+This step was taken due to the previously used measurement now displaying a ratio close to one, which contradicted the previously assumed behaviour.
 The data recorded during unstable pressure did have a high number of features being detected in each bin, as well as a high degree of variance between individual measurements.
 The SFC measurements in positive and negative mode had between one and 1.5 features per bin.
+A relalted property is the fraction of bins which contain only one feature in relation to bins which contain at least one feature.
+This is anticorrelated with the above mentioned criteria for obvious reasons, but shows slightly higher in-group deviation.
+This lowers its viability as a test parameter.

 In terms of general utility, the two most promising tests for stability of measurement conditions and process quality are

+Notably, blanks and samples produce very similar results for all criteria tested.
+This could be explained by noise making up the absolute majority of signals, which implies these citeria only respond to irregularities during chromatography.

 # Further research
 While the criteria found through exploratory data analysis are seemingly able